ShannonFeng/Voluntrain/README.md

 # Voluntrain

+## Getting started
+1. Clone or download this repository to your computer.
+2. In a terminal, change directory to where you cloned/downloaded the repository.
+Run `npm install` to install the project dependencies.

 ## Running the Web Application

 Run `npm run start-all` to start both the Angular client and the server at the same time.
 Navigate to http://localhost:4200 to view the web application.